Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 Additional photo suggestions can be found below by taxon.

 #### Tissue Subsampling
 Ideal genetic subsamples are a couple of cubic millimeters, in ~1 mm sized pieces, and are taken when organisms are sampled in the field.
 Once the organism is subsampled, place the tissue in a 1.5 mL tube and ensure you use ~10x the volume of fixative.
 With small animals or those that deteriorate rapidly (sponges, flatworms, etc.), it is important to fix a subsample before or quickly after death, as DNA degrades rapidly.
 If the time or setting doesn't allow for field subsampling, this process can occur back in the laboratory for less sensitive specimens.
+Flash freezing in a -80 freezer is also an effective preservation method when preserving bulk specimens (e.g., crustaceans, clams).
+These bulk specimen collections can be stored in a 50 mL falcon tube or whirl-pak.

 1. Sterilize benches and durable equipment by wiping with 10% bleach followed by 70% EtOH.
 For extra caution, sterilize forceps used for subsampling by dipping in 70% EtOH and flame sterilizing.
 EtOH can be aliquoted into a 50 mL falcon tube for dipping.
 2. Place the sample on a flat surface or dissection tray, then use sterilized equipment to subsample the organism - see guidance below for each taxon.